yohannd1/yohannd1/README.md

   [adamalston's](https://github.com/adamalston) READMEs :P
 -->

 Hey there!
-My name's Yohanan and I'm a programmer and musician.
-Here I (like any other GitHub account) publish my projects and contribute to others'.
+My name is Yohanan and I'm a programmer and musician from Brazil.

-I'm from Brazil (olá!) and also speak English.

 My main interests in programming are: **programming languages** (parsers and compilers); **game development**; **signal processing**;
 **emulation**; and **low-level computing** in general.

-Check out [my website](https://yohannd1.github.io/) for more detailed info on my projects.
+Check out [my website](https://yohannd1.github.io/) for more detailed info on my projects and endeavors.

 [And here's my music :)](https://www.youtube.com/@SwapXFO)